Coulomb Correlation and Information Entropies in Confined Helium-Like Atoms: Introduction

-The goal of this work is to present the Coulomb correlation effects on the description of the systems by means of their wavefunctions, employing informational entropies.
+The goal of this work is to discuss the Coulomb correlation effects on the systems by means of their wavefunctions, employing informational entropies.
 The systems of interest are spatially confined atoms containing two electrons, namely: negative hydrogen ion (H$^{-}$), helium (He) and ionized lithium (Li$^+$).
-This paper is organized as follows: in section~\ref{Theoretical background} we present the informational concepts employed and we analyze the physical systems of interest together with the trial wavefunctions, in section~\ref{Results} we discuss the obtained results and, finally, in section~\ref{conclusions} we summarize the central aspects of our investigation.
+This paper is organized as follows: in sect.~\ref{Theoretical background} we present the informational concepts employed and we analyze the physical systems of interest together with the trial wavefunctions, in sect.~\ref{Results} we discuss the obtained results and, finally, in sect.~\ref{conclusions} we summarize the central aspects of our investigation.
+In Appendix A we present the $2e^{-}$ system.